NJ LLC Tax Filing Requirements: Everything You Need to Know

 - Register your LLC with NJ Department of Treasury (DOT).

 - Withhold income tax from your employees, and submit it to the DOT on a regular basis (every month, every quarter, etc.).

 - You may also have to register for state unemployment insurance taxes and file contribution report every quarter.
 You can file this report either online or electronically.

 If you sell goods in New Jersey, you must collect and submit sales tax to the state.

 - Register your LLC with the concerned division of DOT (either online or by mail).

 - At the time of registration, request for a certificate of authority for collecting sales tax.

 - File your sales tax return every month or quarter.

 If you need help with NJ LLC tax filing requirements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.